Frequently Asked Questions

-The instructions pamphlet has useful hints that will assist you in obtaining excellent negative casts.
+Yes.
+Especially for first time users.
+The instruction pamphlet has useful hints that will assist you in obtaining excellent negative casts.
 It is recommended that you read the instruction pamphlet before you begin casting.

 Can the impressions obtained with one of the STS Casting socks be scanned?

-The STS casting socks are ideal for cad/cam scanning because of the uniformity of the thickness of the material.
-As there is no overlapping of material as one would find in either plaster wrap or fiberglass rolls, the negative impressions will be very accurate.
+Absolutely.
+The STS casting socks are ideal for CAD/CAM scanning because of the glass smooth uniformity of material thickness and excellent light reflection characteristics.
+There is no overlapping of material as one would find in either plaster wrap or fiberglass rolls.
+The negative impressions are extremely accurate.

 Can I see the skin lines on the negative cast?

-No. Because you need to use a plastic baggy on the foot you will not be able to see skin lines as you would on plaster.
+No. Because you need to use a plastic baggie on the foot you will not be able to see skin lines as you would on plaster.

 How do I mark lesions on the cast?
 Will marks on the skin transfer?